cac-t-u-s/cac-t-u-s.github.io/pages/midi-track.md

 ## Editor

 The editor of `MIDI-TRACK` displays and allows editing of the internal `MIDI-NOTE`s as a "piano-roll" representation.
-Transpositions, time and duration edits, note addition or removal are allowed and performed with the usual commands, as well as playback, zoom-in and -out, and (timeline-editor) modifications.
+Transpositions, time and duration edits, note addition or removal are allowed and performed with the usual commands, as well as playback, zoom-in and -out, and other time modifications using the [timeline](time-sequence) editor option.

 <img src="midi-track_img/midi-track-editor.png">